OutpostUniverse/NetFix/README.md

 This module is meant to be loaded by the [op2ext](https://github.com/OutpostUniverse/op2ext) module loader, using configuration from the `outpost2.ini` settings file.

 This project can be used in conjunction with the [NetFixServer](https://github.com/OutpostUniverse/NetFixServer) game server project.
 The NetFixServer can be used to provide a game list, and introduce players by provided assistance with NAT traversal during game join.
-Typically, the NetFixServer runs on OPU servers, though you could try running your own with appropiate edits to the `outpost2.ini` settings.
+Typically, the NetFixServer runs on OPU servers, though you could try running your own with  appropriate edits to the `outpost2.ini` settings.

 Use of the NetFixServer is optional.
 The NetFixClient was designed to work even without an operational game server, albeit in a degraded mode.
 Without the server running, there is typically no automatic game list.
 Instead, users can enter the IP address of a game host to see and join their hosted game.